MicrosoftDocs/azure-docs/articles/azure-vmware/deploy-azure-vmware-solution.md

 >If you haven't defined the information yet, go back to the [planning section](production-ready-deployment-steps.md) before continuing.

-## Create an Azure VMware Solution private cloud
+## Step 1.
+Create an Azure VMware Solution private cloud

 [!INCLUDE [create-private-cloud-azure-portal-steps](includes/create-private-cloud-azure-portal-steps.md)]